 Remember how there was always that one kid in math class who could never solve the equation on the board, and the rest of the class had to sit around and wait until he or she could figure it out?
 Sometimes, the same thing can happen in a group lesson setting.
 While group music lessons have plenty of benefits and will definitely help your child improve their social skills, they aren’t the best idea if you want your child to make the most of every single second of their lesson time.
 Though frustration can make some students more determined, it discourages most.
 Every child deserves the opportunity to enjoy their instrument and not be frustrated with the learning process, and enrolling your child in private music lessons can help.

 Setting Your Child Up for Success

 At the end of the day, private music lessons will help set your child up for success in music.
 With a private music instructor, your child will learn the fundamentals of playing at a much quicker rate.
 Once that foundation is built, your child can keep learning, playing, and succeeding.
-Some parents enroll their child in group lessons for the first year or so and, once their child moves past the beginner level, transition them into private music lessons so they can take advantage of the specialized one-on-one attention.
+Some parents enroll their child in group lessons for the first year or so.
+Once their child moves past the beginner level, they transition them into private music lessons.
+This way, their child can take advantage of the specialized one-on-one attention.
 Plus, once your child is strong in instrumental skills, he or she can focus more on their ensemble skills and prepare themselves to join a band or orchestra at school.